MattCiraolo/CSE321Project/README.md

    10. Enjoy!

 ## How To Use:
+1. Properly Set Up and COnfigure the system as per instractions within this README file
-1. Connect the system to Power using USB cable connected to the Arduino
+2. Connect the system to Power using USB cable connected to the Arduino
-2. Place device on surface you woule like to evaluate if it is level
+3. Place device on surface you woule like to evaluate if it is level
-3. Press the Reset Button to set the surface you would like to level
+4. Press the Reset Button to set the surface you would like to level
-4. Use the system
+5. Use the system
-5. Repeat Steps 2-4 when measuring different surfaces and angles.
+6. Repeat Steps 2-4 when measuring different surfaces and angles.

 ## Future Improvements
 1. Creating a Case to concolidate hardware and make system more visually appealing